ClericPy/morebuiltins/README.md

 1.21 `is_running` - Check if the given process ID is running.

-1.22 `set_pid_file` - Attempt to lock a PID file to ensure only one instance is running, like a singleton-lock.
+1.22 `set_pid_file` - Sets a PID file to prevent multiple instances of a script or process from running concurrently.

+1.23 `get_paste` - This module offers a simple utility for retrieving text from the system clipboard with tkinter.

+1.24 `set_clip` - Copies the given text to the clipboard using a temporary file in a Windows environment.

 ## 2. morebuiltins.functools